The Equality of Men and Women

 “There is now neither Jew nor Greek (gentile, a person who is not a Jew), there is neither slave nor free (this verse does not endorse slavery), there is not male and female, for you are all one in Christ Jesus.” v28

-Very obviously we still have male and female genders, we still have Jews and non-Jews (different racial identities), we still have different social groupings (but we are never meant to have slaves).
+Very obviously we still have male and female genders, we still have Jews and non-Jews (different racial identities), we still have different social and economic groupings (but we are never meant to have slaves).

-This verse is saying very clearly that we are all one, and equal in Jesus.
+This verse is saying very clearly that we are all one, and equal before God.

 17. Peter summarises this equality very well in 1 Peter 3:7